jigcolapaolo/jigcolapaolo/README.md

 Full Stack Developer
 --------------------

-🖥️ FullStack Developer sharing about my journey in tech and programming skills in Backend and Frontend.</br>
+🖥️ Sharing about my journey in tech and programming skills in Backend and Frontend.</br>
 📖 I'm a self-taught developer, constantly learning about new skills and improving the ones I already have.</br>
 🤝 Always open to new collaborations whether it be in backend or frontend development.</br>
 👨‍🎓 Considering pursuing a technical degree in programming in the future.</br>
-💪 Currently working as a volunteer in the No Country organization as a backend and also learning more about JavaScript and React in freeCodeCamp.</br>
+💪 Currently working as a volunteer in the [No Country](https://github.com/No-Country) organization as a backend and also learning more about JavaScript and React in freeCodeCamp.</br>

 ✉️ You can contact me at [Jinbyos@Gmail.com](mailto:Jinbyos@Gmail.com)</br>

-👉 See my portfolio at [Portfolio](http://juancolapaolo-portfolio.netlify.app/)</br>
+👉 Have a look at my [Portfolio](http://juancolapaolo-portfolio.netlify.app/)</br>

 ### Skills